mobilemancer/aurelia2-demos/DroidWorx_unraveled/docs/curriculum.md

 # Doop's Droid Emporium

-## Creating a new Aurelia 2 project

-The easiest way is to use npx and run

-`npx au2 new`

-This will help scaffold a new project, setting up preffered project structure, using TypeScript or JavaScript.
-Additional choise of CSS preprocessors, testign frameworks etc.

 ## Startup main.ts & Dependency Injection

 The entry point for the entire project is `main.ts`.
 This is a good place to register things in the DI container.

 [main.ts](./../src/main.ts)

+### Global Registrations

+To not be forced to import/require components in views all the time, globaly registering components can be a good alternative.

+For ex see [globalComponents.ts](./../src/components/globalComponents.ts), here all components are exported and then imported into the DI container in [main.ts](./../src/main.ts).

 ## Data Binding

-Aurelia's reactive databinding is at the same time simple and very powerfull.
+Aurelia's reactive databinding is very powerfull and at the same time simple to use.

 ### Assignment: Add flair to the home page